sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-built-in-pseudo-columns.md

 # Pseudo Columns with PySpark in AWS Glue

 This document provides a detailed guide on utilizing PySpark in AWS Glue to enhance data with built-in and custom pseudo columns.
-The process involves transforming data from the "purchase" table stored in Athena by adding unique identifiers and other artificial attributes to facilitate data processing and analysis.
+The process involves transforming data from the from a sample dataframe created adding unique identifiers and other artificial attributes to facilitate data processing and analysis.

 ## Pseudo Columns in PySpark:
 Pseudo columns are not directly stored within the data source but are generated on-the-fly during data processing.
 They are invaluable for creating unique row identifiers or adding sortable attributes that do not originally exist in the source data.